aai-research-lab/FastMDAnalysis/README.md

   Human-readable summary (one row per comparison) with key statistics.

-These files correspond to the numerical validation results summarized in the JCIM manuscript (Accuracy Validation section and Table~1).
+These files correspond to the numerical validation results summarized in the JCC manuscript (Accuracy Validation section and Table~1).

 ### JSON Report (`validation_report.json`)